pbes/counter-with-redis/README.md

 It's not needed to build the image separately, it's set in docker-compose.yml to build the web image and bind container port 3000 to host port 3000.

 ### Usage
-- HTTP GET /: get current counter value
+- HTTP GET /: increment by 1 and get current counter value
-- HTTP PUT /inc: increment counter by 1
-- HTTP PUT /dec: decrement counter by 1